hdoro/sanity-plugin-external-files/packages/firebase/README.md

 ## Using

-Use the `firebase-dam.media` type in your fields.
+Use the `firebase-files.media` type in your fields.
 Examples:

 ```
 {
     name: "video",
     title: "Video (Firebase)",
-    type: "firebase-dam.media",
+    type: "firebase-files.media",
     options: {
         accept: "video/*",
         storeOriginalFilename: true,